earchibong/devops_projects/docker.md

 <br>

-### Part Three: Running Docker Build And Docker Push on Jenkins
+## Part Three: Running Docker Build And Docker Push on Jenkins

+### Amazon Web Services setup

+- Get an access key: To create an access key, go to `Amazon Console`, then `IAM`, then `Users`, [your user], `Security credentials`, and `Create Access Key`.

+Your browser will download a file containing the `Access Key ID` and the `Secret Access Key`.
+These values will be used in Jenkins to authenticate to Amazon.

-- Create a private repository in `AWS Elastic Container Registry`
+- Create a private repository in `AWS Elastic Container Registry` You need to set up an image repository for each image that you publish.
+Give the repository the same name you want the image to have.

+You will see your repository under `Amazon ECR`, then `Repositories`.
+Make a note of the zone it's in, in the `URI field`.

 <br>